quynhneo/detm-arxiv/README.md

 python word2vec/run_w2v.py
 ```

-This will take all words from abstracts, apply nlp processing (remove stop words, remove rare words, etc) and produce vector representations of all the words (default embedding dimension = 300), and save as embed.txt
+This will take all words from abstracts, apply nlp processing (remove stop words, remove rare words, etc) and produce vector representations of all the words (default embedding dimension = 300), and save as embed.txt.

-.More on word embedding is available in the original paper: https://arxiv.org/pdf/1310.4546.pdf
+More on word embedding is available in this paper: https://arxiv.org/pdf/1310.4546.pdf

 ## Preprocess text data
 ```